LeadHaste

 Lead Scoring Models and Criteria

-I focus on how models translate buyer signals into actionable scores, which criteria matter most, and how to combine firmographic, behavioral, and inferred data for practical prioritization.
+How models translate buyer signals into actionable scores, which criteria matter most, and how to combine different approaches.

 Rule-Based Scoring

-I assign fixed points to explicit signals using a rules engine tied to the ideal customer profile (ICP).
-Typical rules include: +10 for job title matches, +15 for company size within ICP, +20 for product-page visits, and -10 for competitor domains.
+Assign fixed points to explicit signals using a rules engine tied to the ideal customer profile.
+Typical rules: +10 for job title match, +5 for form submission, +8 for pricing page visit, -5 for competitor domain.

 Rules work well when data is simple and business logic is clear.
-They make scoring transparent to sales and marketing teams and let you audit exactly why a lead has a given score.
+They make scoring transparent to sales and marketing teams and allow auditing of exactly why a lead received its score.

 Hybrid Lead Scoring

-I combine deterministic rules with statistical adjustments to get both transparency and adaptability.
-A hybrid setup keeps core ICP rules (title, industry, ARR range) but applies model-driven multipliers for behavioral signals like email opens, demo requests, and time-on-site.
+Combine deterministic rules with statistical adjustments for both transparency and adaptability.
+A hybrid setup keeps core ICP rules (title, industry, company size) as a baseline, then layers machine learning on top for behavioral and intent signals.

-This approach preserves explainability while improving accuracy.
-For example, a lead that meets ICP rules might receive a baseline 40 points; machine learning adds +0–30 based on engagement patterns and similarity to converted customers.
+For example, a lead that meets ICP rules might receive a baseline 40 points; machine learning adjusts the final score based on engagement velocity, content consumption patterns, and comparison to historical conversion profiles.

-I recommend hybrid models when you have moderate data volume but still require auditability for reps and compliance.
+Hybrid models work best when you have moderate data volume but still require auditability for reps and compliance.

 Predictive Lead Scoring Models

-I train supervised models (logistic regression, gradient boosted trees) on historical conversions to produce predictive scores.
-Inputs span the complete lead profile: firmographics, technographics, activity timeline, and inferred intent signals.
+Train supervised models (logistic regression, gradient boosted trees) on historical conversions to produce predictive scores.
+Inputs span the complete signal set: firmographic, behavioral, technographic, and intent data.

 Feature engineering focuses on recency, frequency, and sequence of actions.
-Predictive scores adapt in real time and capture complex interactions—such as title × product-page sequence—that rules miss.
+Predictive scores adapt in real time and capture complex interactions — such as the combination of pricing page visits + recent funding round + VP-level title that historically converts at 4x the average rate.

 Implementing AI Lead Scoring